frostme/sails-seed/README.md

 ```js
 seedData: []
 ```
-In your seed data add an array of objects that represent new models to be seeded.
+In your seed data add an array of objects, or a single object, that represent new model(s) to be seeded.

 ## Author